kevin-ai-04/TrackLearn/README.md

 ### Public learning experience

+- Public landing page at `/` with calls to explore courses or sign in
+- Home dashboard at `/home` with greeting, selected-course progress, and recent activity
 - Explore page anyone can browse as a course catalog overview
+- Explore is the full public catalog and add-to-library surface
+- Signed-in Library page containing only selected courses plus personal subjects
 - Search and filter controls on Explore and Library
-- Signed-in Library page containing only selected courses plus personal subjects
 - Subject overview pages for selected courses
 - Module and material pages with clean reading layouts for signed-in users
 - Sidebar navigation for moving between subjects, modules, and materials